By Hope Thomson, Project Director at the SOG Environmental Finance Center

 If connecting to a centralized service provider, such as a local government utility, a decentralized user will need to pay upfront to cover the cost of tapping into the system.
 These fees vary by utility but often cover the “parts and labor” associated with connecting the home.
 Some of these physical infrastructure improvements may include installing a water meter and pipe extension from the main line to the house.
 Additionally, connecting the structure’s plumbing to the short-line may be costly.

 Once a user is connected, they are responsible for paying their monthly water and/or sewer bill.
-This will vary by utility and by the individual’s usage throughout a month.
-The UNC EFC prepares a yearly dashboard detailing statewide water and sewer rates for decentralized users curious about their monthly bills.
+This will vary by utility and an individual’s usage throughout a month.
+The SOG EFC prepares a yearly dashboard detailing statewide water and sewer rates for decentralized users curious about their monthly bills.
 The dashboard is open to the public to use.

 There are also resources available from various sources online to estimate household water usage, which can vary greatly depending on the size of a structure and the appliances and individuals it contains.